-Note: Not open to students who have taken AK/ADMS 4130L 3.0 before Fall 2001 or who have taken AK/HLST 4220 or AK/NURS 4740 3.0.
+Note: Not open to students who have taken AK/ADMS 4130L 3.0.

-AK/ADMS 4770 3.0 (ADMS 3720 3.0) Program Evaluation in Health Care Part I. A blend of theory and practice that provides students with an understanding of the concepts and implementation of program evaluation in health care.
+AK/ADMS 4770 3.0/3720 3.0 Program Evaluation in Health Care Part I. A blend of theory and practice that provides students with an understanding of the concepts and implementation of program evaluation in health care.
 Students develop the ability to critique program evaluation reports and develop a proposal to evaluate a program.